- You are here:

 Alan researched and wrote about Swaziland for Lonely Planet.

-Mkhaya Game Reserve is home to over 140 bird species.
-The forested rivers provide habitat for seven species of robin-chat and scrub-robin, purple-crested turaco, Narina trogon, green- and pink-throated twinspots and eastern nicator.
+Mkhaya Game Reserve is home to more than 140 bird species.
+The forested rivers provide habitat for seven species of robin-chat and scrub robin, purple-crested turaco, Narina trogon, green and pink-throated twinspots, and eastern nicator.
 The woodland area supports tchagras, woodland kingfishers, drongos and shrikes, along with a healthy population of nesting vultures.
 A real treat are the habituated crested guineafowls, which are regular visitors to the camp.
 Migratory birds are present from November to April.

 Birding Rating